Debashree Mazumdar

 Debashree Mazumdar (born 6 April 1991) is an Indian sprint athlete from Kolkata who specializes in 4 × 400 metres relay races.

 Career

 Debashree Mazumdar works for the Income Tax department as an Income Tax Inspector in Delhi.

-In 2017 she was part of the winning 4 × 400 m relay team at the 2017 Asian Athletics Championships in Bhubaneshwar along with M. R. Poovamma, Jisna Mathew and Nirmala Sheoran.
+In 2017 she was part of the winning 4 × 400 m relay team at the 2017 Asian Athletics Championships in Bhubaneswar along with M. R. Poovamma, Jisna Mathew and Nirmala Sheoran.